nontaphat/Sample_RecLLM/README.md

 ## Get an OpenAI API key

-You can get your own OpenAI API key by DM `nontaphat@mfec.co.th` on MicrosoftTeams
+You can get OpenAI API key by DM `nontaphat@mfec.co.th` on MicrosoftTeams